 Brad Reichert, founder and managing director of Reichert Asset Management LLC, recommends consulting with an experienced professional to maximize your Social Security Benefits.

 “Look for a financial advisor who is a Certified Financial Planner™ (CFP®) or holds the National Social Security Advisor (NSSA) or the Registered Social Security Analyst® (RSSA®) credentials,” Reichert advises.
-“These last two industry-specific credentials require an in-depth study of the U.S. Social Security program and all aspects related to qualifying for and receiving benefits,” he adds.
+“These last two industry-specific credentials require an in-depth study of the U.S. Social Security program (also known as OASDI program) and all aspects related to qualifying for and receiving benefits,” he adds.

 Reichert believes that when you consult with an advisor who carries NSSA or RSSA credentials, you’re ensuring you’ll receive the highest quality advice about your situation.